wvwwvwwv/scalable-concurrent-containers/README.md

 ## scc::TreeIndex <a name="treeindex"></a>

 [Work-in-progress](##milestones)
-- Known issues with TreeIndex::remove: #21, and #22
+- A known issue with TreeIndex::remove: #21
 - Not fully validated
 - Not fully optimized